 Meet your guide - Andrew

 Hello I’m Andrew.
-I’ve been involved with Real Wales Tours since the early days, and I’m excited to be joining full time as a guide from the summer of 2019.
+I’ve been involved with Real Wales Tours since the early days, and I joined full time as a guide from the summer of 2019.
 As well as guiding on sightseeing group tours and personalised tours, I’ll be leading and developing the small group cycling tours which are new to Real Wales Tours this year.

 I moved to South Wales at the age of four, and grew up in the countryside just outside of Cardiff.
 I’ve always enjoyed being outdoors and making the most of the amazing playground we have here in Wales.